GeorgeChilian/CoPilot/README.md

 A special MapKit using Apple Maps is used in order to make sure the routes are as helpful as possible.

 # Release Date
-22nd May 2020.
+2021.

-# First beta available February 2020
+# First beta available February 2021

-Copyright © 2019 George Chilian.
+Copyright © 2020 George Chilian.
 All rights reserved.